Bedminster, Bristol: History

 The population of Bedminster increased rapidly, from 3,000 in 1801 to 78,000 in 1884, mostly as a result of the coalfield and industries such as smelting, tanneries, glue-works, paint and glass factories.
 In the 1880s two major employers moved there – E. S. & A. Robinson (paper bag manufacturers) and W.D. & H.O.
 Wills (cigarette and cigar makers).
 The population overflowed to Windmill Hill, Totterdown, Southville, the Chessels and Bedminster Down.
 During this time, churches, pubs, shops and businesses were built, some of which still survive.

+St Catherine's Place was a shopping centre on East Street in Bedminster.
+By 2024, all of its retail units had closed, and the site formed part of the wider Bedminster Green redevelopment area.

 Victoria Park was laid out at the north of Bedminster in the late 1880s to provide recreational facilities for the new housing development.
 Bedminster Town Hall was erected in 1891.

 In World War II, Bedminster was one of several areas of Bristol that were heavily bombed during the Bristol Blitz.
 Post-war town planning relocated most of the heavy industry to the rural areas to the south of the parish, and new estates grew up in Withywood, Hartcliffe and Highridge.

 Bedminster, New Jersey, chartered by King George II in 1748, was named after Bedminster in Bristol.